 Justin is a featured contributor to No Depression, and he resides on the outskirts of Indianapolis in Noblesville, Indiana.
-He writes his own music blog Division St. Harmony (@DivisnStHarmony), has been a senior contributor to The Silver Tongue and Laundromatinee, and has written for Aux.Out. on Consequence of Sound.
+He writes is a freelance music journalist who regularly contributes to NUVO alt-weekly in Indianapolis, founded his personal music blog, Division St. Harmony, has been a senior contributor to The Silver Tongue and Laundromatinee, and has written for the Aux.Out. column at Consequence of Sound.

 Justin has an affinity for writing and music that is both rich in head and heart.
 Feel free to follow him on Twitter at @clashrebel & @DivisnStHarmony and on Facebook.